robinjfisher/Touchstone/README.markdown

 * ~~Add a before filter to your application controller. *NB*: This defaults to setting a private method for the filter.
 If you already have `private` defined in your application controller, you will need to remove the duplicate declaration.~~ **Not currently working.
 You will need to update application\_controller.rb manually.
 See below.**
 * Mounts the engine in your routes.rb file

+## Authentication
+By default, Touchstone will require http\_basic authentication to access.
+The credentials for access will be read from a YAML file called touchstone.yml in your config folder.
+You will need to create this file unless you choose not to restrict access to Touchstone (not recommended).

 ## Installation continued
 Copy the migrations across to your application by running `rake touchstone:install:migrations`.
 This will add migrations to create the tables for the 3 classes set out above.